Analysis and X-ray tomography: X-ray tomography on a torus

 The analogue of a straight line in differential geometry is a geodesic.
 Similarly to the problem we set out to study, one can ask whether a function on a manifold is determined by its integrals over geodesics.
 This is an active field of study, but beyond the scope of this course.

 However, we will study this problem now on the flat torus $\T^n=\R^n/2\pi\Z^n$.
-The reason is that this provides one of the simplest proofs of the injectivity of the X-ray transform in a bounded Euclidean domain.
+The reason is that this provides one of the simplest\footnote{It is simple in terms of weight of technical tools if one starts from scratch, but not necessarily in terms of conceptual simplicity.
+The latter is up to the reader's taste.} proofs of the injectivity of the X-ray transform in a bounded Euclidean domain.

 Geodesics, like any curves, can be regarded as subsets of the space or as functions from an interval to the space.
 As a set, a geodesic in~$\R^n$ is simply a straight line.
-As a function, a geodesic can be described as $\gamma\colon[0,1]\to\R^n$, $\gamma(x)=x+tv$.
+As a function, a geodesic can be described as $\gamma\colon[0,1]\to\R^n$, $\gamma(t)=x+tv$.
 The velocity $v\in\R^n$ can be any non-zero vector; it will be convenient not to assume unit speed in this section.
-A geodesic is a curve with constant velocity.
+A geodesic is a curve with constant velocity, and this makes sense on far more general manifolds than~$\R^n$ and~$\T^n$.

 Here we chose to parametrize the geodesic by $[0,1]$, and we have therefore described a geodesic between two points ($x$ and $x+v$).
 Another option is to replace the interval with~$\R$; this leads to what is called a maximal geodesic.
 In our Euclidean X-ray tomography problem we consider the integrals of an unknown function over all geodesics through a given domain.
 It is irrelevant whether the geodesics are maximal or between two points, as long as the two points are outside (or at the boundary of) the domain.